• HOME

 The collaboration PR video in which players will inform about the points of "Easy Japanese" will be broadcasted on the large video screen inside the stadium and on the official club SNS.

-□ About "Easy Japanese" in Tokyo
+□ About Tokyo Metropolitan Government's "Easy Japanese"

 ◇For more details, click here